cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/build-dns-policies/change-dns-resolver.md

 3. Verify that third-party firewall or TLS decryption software does not inspect or block traffic to the DoH endpoint: `https://<YOUR_DOH_SUBDOMAIN>.cloudflare-gateway.com/dns-query`.

-DNS filtering is now enabled for this browser.
+DNS filtering is now turned on for this browser.

 To configure your router or OS, or to add additional DNS endpoints, refer to [DNS locations](/cloudflare-one/connections/connect-devices/agentless/dns/locations/).